Grand Junction Railroad: History

 Until 2018, CSX Transportation operated one daily freight to the New England Produce Center and scrap yards in Everett.
 The Barnum and Bailey Circus train often parked on the Grand Junction while the circus was in Boston.

 On October 2, 2008, the state government announced an agreement with CSX Transportation for the purchase and upgrade of several of CSX's freight lines in the state, including the western section of the Grand Junction.
 The agreement was signed on September 23, 2009.
 A first closing on June 11, 2010, transferred dispatching control of the line from CSX to the MBTA's commuter rail operator.
 The second closing on October 4, 2012, transferred ownership of the Grand Junction and several other important lines to the state, completing the $100 million deal.

 On November 16, 2012, Amtrak and MBTA equipment moves were limited to 5 mph over the Grand Junction Railroad Bridge, and freight traffic was not allowed to use the bridges.
 On November 21, the bridge was closed to all rail traffic due to its poor condition.
 While emergency repairs were under way, trains moving between the north and south sides of Boston had to be routed via Pan Am Railways trackage between Ayer and Worcester, a lengthy detour.
 The bridge reopened in early January 2013, but was closed again from March to June for additional structural repairs.

-The City of Cambridge has done a feasibility study concerning adding a "rail with trail" multi-use path to be known as the Grand Junction Community Path from the Charles River Bike Paths at the Boston University Bridge, through MIT, paralleling Cardinal Medeiros Way northeast of Kendall Square, and connecting to the proposed extension of the Somerville Community Path near Twin City Plaza.
+The City of Cambridge has done a feasibility study concerning adding a "rail with trail" multi-use path to be known as the Grand Junction Community Path from the Charles River Bike Paths at the Boston University Bridge, through MIT, paralleling Cardinal Medeiros Way northeast of Kendall Square, and connecting to the Somerville Community Path near Twin City Plaza.